Notice of availability; request for comments.

-The Department of Labor (DOL) hereby announces the submission of the Employment and Training Administration (ETA) sponsored information collection request (ICR) titled, “Benefit Appeals Report,” to the Office of Management and Budget (OMB) for review and approval for continued use in accordance with the Paperwork Reduction Act of 1995 (Pub.
-L. 104-13, 44 U.S.C. chapter 35).
+The Department of Labor (DOL) is submitting this Employment and Training Administration (ETA)-sponsored information collection request (ICR) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995 (PRA).
+Public comments on the ICR are invited.

 FOR FURTHER INFORMATION CONTACT:

 Crystal Rennie by telephone at 202-693-0456, or by email at DOL_PRA_PUBLIC@dol.gov.

 Start Supplemental Information

 The ETA 5130, Benefit Appeals Report, contains information on the number of appeals and the resultant decisions classified by program, appeal level, cases filed and disposed of (workload flow), and decisions by level, appellant and issue.
 The data on this form are used to monitor the benefit appeals process in the state workforce agencies (SWAs).
 Data are also used for budgeting and workload data.
 For additional substantive information about this ICR, see the related notice published in the Federal Register on October 28, 2019 (84 FR 57769).

 This information collection is subject to the PRA.
 A Federal agency generally cannot conduct or sponsor a collection of information, and the public is generally not required to respond to an information collection, unless the OMB approves it and displays a currently valid OMB Control Number.
 In addition, notwithstanding any other provisions of law, no person shall generally be subject to penalty for failing to comply with a collection of information that does not display a valid OMB Control Number.
 See 5 CFR 1320.5(a) and 1320.6.